Souvenir (typeface): Cold type copies

 A specimen of the original version of Souvenir on ATF's 1923 specimen book.

 In 1967 Ed Benguiat licensed the design from ATF and re-drew the face for Photo-Lettering Inc. When the International Typeface Corporation (ITC) was formed in 1971 it not only issued this design as ITC Souvenir but hired Benguiat to draw additional weights.
 He even added swashes for each variant, thus increasing its attractiveness.
 It was the bold and demi-bold weights that subsequently achieved a ubiquitous popularity, leading to it being made available for photocomposition by all the leading producers under the name Souvenir by Alphatype, Berthold, Compugraphic, Dymo, Harris, Star/Photon, Mergenthaler, Monotype, Varityper, while it was called Sovran by Graphic Systems Inc.

 Hot metal copies

 The sudden popularity of this face in the 1970s led to the creation of Linotype matrices in two weights by Matrotype.
-This is perhaps the only time when a phototype was subsequently cut into metal.
+This may have been the only time when a phototype was subsequently cut into metal.